Le36/ROS2Mapper/Documentation/definition-of-done.md

 # Definition of Done

 - CI build passing
-- At least rudimentary robot functionality such as moving
+- All robot functions work as intended
 - Code refactoring done
-- Code passes Cppcheck
 - Code reviewed by at least one peer
 - Documentation updated when relevant